The Power of Contrast for Feature Learning: A Theoretical Analysis: Omitted proofs for Section

-To investigate its feature recovery ability, we first give the following result. \begin{theorem} For optimization problem (\ref{trans contrastive task ap}), if we apply augmented pairs generation \ref{pair: augmented} with random masking augmentation \ref{aug: random masking} for unlabeled data, then the optimal solution is given by:
+To investigate its feature recovery ability, we first give the following result. \begin{theorem} For the optimization problem (\ref{trans contrastive task ap}), if we apply augmented pairs generation in Definition \ref{pair: augmented} with random masking augmentation \ref{aug: random masking} for unlabeled data, then the optimal solution is given by:

 where $C>0$ is a constant, $\sigma_i$ is the $i$-th largest eigenvalue of the following matrix: